keniasousa/keniasousa.github.io/_posts/2025-08-04-agentic-ai-process.md

 Business process management and Lean Six Sigma are essential tools when developing agentic AI solutions, especially when aiming to design AI agents that act autonomously, responsibly, and with clear business value.
 Here's how:

-1. Use Process Mining:

-Process mining helps identify steps with long wait times, bottlenecks due to manual tasks, repetitive workflows, and other wastes.
+1. Use Process Mining: Process mining helps identify steps with long wait times, bottlenecks due to manual tasks, repetitive workflows, and other wastes.
 For example, when we identify process deviations or compliance violations, agents can take corrective action or enforce controls in real time.

-2. Identify Automatable Tasks and Decision Points:

-Process maps reveal where repeatable, structured decisions occur, which is suitable for automation.
+2. Identify Automatable Tasks and Decision Points: Process maps reveal where repeatable, structured decisions occur, which is suitable for automation.
 With Value Stream Mapping (VSM), you can pinpoint repetitive workflows that are ideal for delegation to AI agents trained to act on rules or triggers, and uncover bottlenecks that can be streamlined through agent automation.

-3. Understand Dependencies and Guardrails

-Mapping provides visibility into what data, systems, approvals, and regulations are involved.
+3. Understand Dependencies and Guardrails: Mapping provides visibility into what data, systems, approvals, and regulations are involved.
 You can use process maps to define safe zones where agents can operate autonomously vs. areas requiring human authorization (especially in finance, healthcare, or legal contexts).

-4. Prioritize High-Value Use Cases

-VSM quantifies time, cost, and impact of each step, so you can focus AI on high-friction or high-cost areas.
+4. Prioritize High-Value Use Cases: VSM quantifies time, cost, and impact of each step, so you can focus AI on high-friction or high-cost areas.
 Using Cost of Poor Quality (COPQ), we calculate the financial impacts of process wastes that can be streamlined with investment in agentic AI, aligned with the Voice of the Customer (VOC) to focus on processes that solve customer irritants.

-5. Support Risk Assessment and Control Plans

-A mapped process enables Failure Mode and Effects Analysis (FMEA) or other risk tools.
+5. Support Risk Assessment and Control Plans: A mapped process enables Failure Mode and Effects Analysis (FMEA) or other risk tools.
 With FMEA, you can define failure points if an AI agent acts incorrectly, controls or fallback flows to mitigate those risks and human oversight points to ensure AI agents don’t bypass fraud detection or regulatory checks.

 This ensures that agentic AI solutions are not only smart, but aligned with actual operational pain points and outcomes.